Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 for(ch = 'A'; ch <= 'Z'; ch++) ...
 ```

-On the other hand, treating characters as numbers can lead to various programming errors that won’t be caught by the compiler, and lets us write meaningless expressions such as 'a' * 'b' / 'c'.
+On the other hand, treating characters as numbers can lead to various programming errors that won’t be caught by the compiler, and lets us write meaningless expressions such as `'a' * 'b' / 'c'`.
 It can also hamper portability, since our programs may be based on assumptions about the underlying character set.
 (Our `for` loop, for example, assumes that the letters from A to Z have consecutive codes.)

 ### 7.3.2 Signed and Unsigned Characters